 - Ensure that your child is can work independently, quietly and uninterrupted by noise or distractions.

-- Encourage your child to solve problems and to look for words in dictionary.
+- Encourage your child to solve problems and to look for words in a dictionary

 - Assess your child’s strengths and weaknesses.
-Use our assessment (here) to identify which subjects your child struggles with and needs additional practice with.
+Use our assessments to identify which subjects your child struggles with and needs additional practice with.

 - Practice and revise.
 Little and often is the key to preparing for the eleven plus exam.
-Children have much lower concentration levels than adults, so it’s better to have regular, short practice than infrequent long ones.
-See here revision schedule
+Children have much lower concentration levels than adults, so it’s better to have regular, short practice than infrequent long ones

 - Schedule in exam practice – Your child will benefit from regular mock exams practice.
 These mock tests develop confidence in working under time pressure.

-- Work through a structure revision/ practice curriculum like my 11.plus materials.
+- Work through a structured revision/ practice curriculum like my 11.plus materials.

 - Use practice exam papers to familiarise your child with the structure of the exam.
 11 Plus Practice Exam Papers help your child to familiarise the different types of Eleven plus questions and also help with time management